 Disclosure: Please note this post may contain affiliate links.
 This means – at no additional cost to you – we earn a commission if you make a purchase using our links.
 We only link to products and companies we use and recommend.
 The income goes toward supporting the free content on this site and community.

 You may have already seen our reviews of Julie’s first electric bike, the folding Blix Vika+, that she got back in 2018.
 The one that ‘brought the joy of biking back’ to her.
 Or saw she recently upgraded to a 2022 Blix Vika+ Flex ebike?
 After I ordered my Packa cargo bike, Julie decided she wanted the latest version of her folding bike, with all the new features.
 So we both got new ebikes for Christmas.
-After observing the quality of Julie’s Blix ebike – and how well it has lasted all these years – is one of the reasons I ended up deciding on a Blix bike too – the Packa Genie cargo ebike.
+Observing the quality of Julie’s Blix ebike, and how well it has lasted all these years, is one of the reasons I ended up deciding on a Blix bike too.
+The Packa Genie cargo ebike.

 Let’s jump into the review!

 As a lifelong, avid cyclist, I have a true love for and appreciation of bicycles.
 I have owned dozens of bikes over the past 40+ years – road, mountain, cruiser, BMX and commuter bikes.
 I have owned as many as 5 bikes at any given time for different purposes, and ridden far more.
 So perhaps I notice the differences between them more than the average occasional biker.

 I do not like buying cheap, low quality, entry level bikes.
 They don’t ride well, don’t last, and end up being a miserable ride and a waste of money.
 Nor can I justify the cost of the most expensive, high end bikes.
 I tend to be practical, and have a ‘middle of the road’ budget.
 So I look for bikes that are well built, have quality components, look good, and offer excellent value for money.
 I want a bike that is easy to take care of and maintain, and will last me for many years.